Menditect/documentation/docs/mta/test-case.md

 - Optionally, change the Execution time-out and Execute with delay.
 - Choose "Save".

+### Generate Frontend Test Cases
+- Navigate to the Test Suite you want to create Frontend Test Cases in.
+- Use the `Add frontend test` button to create Frontend Test Cases.
+- Select the [Application](application) for the Test Cases.
+- Select the Execution user for the Test Cases.
+- Select the `Start test location` to determine if Playwright is hosted locally, in Browserstack, or in a separate server.
+- Fix the construction errors by setting the missing parameters.
+Consult the Frontend testing howto's for more information.

 ### Generate a Test Case to test a Microflow

 This feature enables you to generate a test just like when inside a test suite, but for multiple microflows at once.